-Eckler Ltd. ("Eckler") provided actuarial and investment consulting services to the Corporation for fiscal years 2017 and 2016.
-The aggregate fees for services provided in these years are set out below:
+Eckler Ltd. ("Eckler") provided actuarial and investment consulting services to the Corporation for fiscal years 2018 and 2017.
+Eckler was originally retained more than 20 years ago.
+The aggregate fees for services provided in this and the prior year are set out below.